Michaael01/LetsDefend-SOC138-Detected-Suspicious-Xls-File/README.md

 ### VIRUS TOTAL

 I search with the file hash "7ccf88c0bbe3b29bf19d877c4596a8d4" in Virus Total free tool and the result was mind blowing.
-I can see that 46/66 security vendors flagged this "XLSX" file  named ORDER SHEET & SPEC.xlsm as malicious.
-The vedors further labels the xlsx file as trojan generic.
+- I can see that 46/66 security vendors flagged this "XLSX" file  named ORDER SHEET & SPEC.xlsm as malicious.
+- The file was last analysed jsut 3 days ago from the date of my findings
+- The file size is 2.66mb
+- The file type is XLSX
+- The vedors further labels the xlsx file as trojan generic.

 Also from Virus Total, the Hispasec flagged the file as malcious.
 It further stated that the macro extracted from the document exhibit several signs of malicous intent such as: